Digital Marketing 5 min read

 April 2015 – Mobilegeddon

-The Mobilegeddon of 2015 signalled the start of Google’s mobile-first era.
+The Mobilegeddon of 2015 signalled the start of Google’s mobile first optimization era.
 This search engine change meant to impact SERP rankings on mobile devices in all languages, pushing for websites to be more mobile-friendly for users around the world.

 But Mobilegeddon didn’t actually cause an online armageddon, as the name would suggest.
 While the update called for mobile-first UX design for better SERP rankings, it mainly enacted a cultural change that inspired mobile app developers to create better mobile UX for everyone online.